 Difficulty level: 5 out of 5

 Playthrough with Ken.
 Again, this is a playthrough of the version included on Street Fighter Collection 2.
 I don't like this update too much as I just don't like how fast it plays.
-Whilst the extra moves are nice, they were lazily implemented, with no truly new animations, but then this game was quickly put together (look it up).
+Whilst the extra moves are nice, they were lazily implemented, with no truly new animations.
 The CPU really know how to spam their new moves (like Honda and Blanka) plus their insane reaction times in the new speed get too much sometimes.

 Street Fighter EX Plus @